awsdocs/aws-doc-sdk-examples/getting_started_scenarios/ecr_scenario/README.md

 The getting started scenario requires an IAM role that has Amazon ECR permissions.
 In addtion, this scenario requires a local Docker image created using Bash.
 To create a local "Hello World" Docker image using Bash:

-1. **Install Docker**: First, you'll need to install Docker on your system.
+1. **Install Docker**: First, you'll need to install Docker and Docker Desktop on your system.
 You can download the appropriate Docker version for your operating system from the official Docker website (https://www.docker.com/get-started).

 2. **Create a Dockerfile**: Create a new file named `Dockerfile` in your preferred directory.
 This file will contain the instructions for building your Docker image.